-6.7.4 LST Directory and File Contents
+6.7.4 LST Directory and File Contents (for ListMode datalogging)

 The LST directory contains files with time series of recorded data that can be viewed in a user selectable format: text, hexadecimal or binary.

 The user can view the Directory of LST files stored on the internal SD Card using the NPM's directory command, Dir (Figure 22).